BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Your Pregnant Belly at 12 Weeks

-At 12 weeks, your pregnant belly is probably getting noticeable now.
+At 12 weeks, your pregnant belly is just starting to get noticeable now.
 This is one reason many moms-to-be start to tell others they’re expecting around 12 weeks.
 (Of course, if you’re 12 weeks pregnant with twins, you may have been showing for weeks now, obviously because you’ve got double the babies in there!)

 If you haven’t already, start taking photos of your pregnant belly at 12 weeks.
 Trust us, after pregnancy you’ll want a memento of how much your body changed throughout.